-The circular (or elliptical) contours, the dependency between local coefficient amplitudes, as well as the associated marginal behaviors, can be modeled using a random field with a spatially fluctuating variance.
-A particularly useful example arises from the product of a Gaussian vector and a hidden scalar multiplier, known as a Gaussian scale mixture [3] (GSM).
-These distributions represent an important subset of the elliptically symmetric distributions, which are those that can be defined as functions of a quadratic norm of the random vector.
-Embedded in a random field, these kinds of models have been found useful in the speech-processing community [6].
-A related set of models, known as autoregressive conditional heteroskedastic (ARCH) models [e.g., 5], have proven useful for many real signals that suffer from abrupt fluctuations, followed by relative "calm" periods (stock market prices, for example).
+Essentially all of the statistical properties we've described thus far - the circular (or elliptical) contours, the dependency between local coefficient amplitudes, as well as the heavy-tailed marginals - can be modeled using a random field with a spatially fluctuating variance.
+These kinds of models have been found useful in the speech-processing community [7].
+A related set of models, known as autoregressive conditional heteroskedastic (ARCH) models [e.g., 6], have proven useful for many real signals that suffer from abrupt fluctuations, followed by relative "calm" periods (stock market prices, for example).
 Finally, physicists studying properties of turbulence have noted similar behaviors [e.g., 51].

-Formally, a random vector $\vec{x}$ is a Gaussian scale mixture [3] if and only if it can be expressed as the product of a zero-mean Gaussian vector $\vec{u}$ and an independent positive scalar random variable $\sqrt{z}$ :
+An example of a local density with fluctuating variance, one that has found particular use in modeling local clusters (neighborhoods) of multi-scale image coefficients, is the product of a Gaussian vector and a hidden scalar multiplier.
+More formally, this model, known as a Gaussian scale mixture [4] (GSM), expresses a random vector $\vec{x}$ as the product of a zero-mean Gaussian vector $\vec{u}$ and an independent positive scalar random variable $\sqrt{z}$ :